dostuffwithoutstuff/stocks/README.md

 -----------------
-notes: less than a few billion removed from list
+notes: less than a few billion and no dividends removed from list

+    {
+        "id": 701,
+        "ticker": "HXT",
+        "type": "etf",
+        "morningstar": "t=0P0000PVWG"
+    },
     {
         "id": 705,
         "ticker": "VCE",